 You may also want to write down questions to ask your doctor.
 For diabetic neuropathy, some basic questions include:

-- Is diabetes the most likely cause of my symptoms?
+- Is diabetic neuropathy the most likely cause of my symptoms?

 - Do I need tests to confirm the cause of my symptoms?
-Do these tests require any special preparation?
+How do I prepare for these tests?

 - Is this condition temporary or long lasting?

-- If I control my blood sugar, will these symptoms improve or go away?
+- If I manage my blood sugar, will these symptoms improve or go away?

 - Are there treatments available, and which do you recommend?